 While standing on this last piece of plastic sheeting, spray yourself (or each other) with water to wet down any asbestos debris/fibers on the outside of your respirator and disposable coveralls.

 Remove boots.
 Then remove your disposable gloves and coveralls by peeling them off and turning them inside out as you remove them.
 Leave these contaminated items on the transition zone plastic for disposal.
 Step off the last plastic sheet.

 Take off respirators and remove their filters for disposal.
-Then wash off and wipe down the tools used in removal, along with your respirators, goggles and boots.
+Then wash off and wipe down the tools used in removal, along with your respirators, goggles, and boots.
 Move each item off the plastic as it is cleaned.

 Remove Debris From Area

 Double bag remaining debris, transition zone plastic, and disposable items in properly labeled asbestos disposal bags or double wrap them in 6-mil plastic sheets.
-Tightly seal each bag or package tightly with duct tape.
+Seal each bag or package tightly with duct tape.
 Use wet rags for any further clean-up.
 Take a shower to rinse off any stray fibers that might still be clinging to you.

 Asbestos debris from an asbestos project must be disposed of at disposal sites or transfer stations licensed to receive such waste.
 You will probably be charged a fee to handle this material.